Ranssuu/Ranssuu/README.md

 Projects
 Here are some of the projects I've worked on:

-Maharlika App - An e-commerce app for native Filipino handicrafts and products Project 2 - Short description
+Maharlika App - An e-commerce app for native Filipino handicrafts and products🛍️ Microcontroller Projects - Basic electronics and IoT projects using Arduino Mega involving sensors like humidity, PIR, ultrasonic, etc. and components like LCD display, WiFi/Bluetooth modules, and relays.
-And more coming soon! ✨
+And more are coming soon! ✨

 Let's Connect
 Want to collaborate?
-Reach out to me on LinkedIn 🤝!
+Reach out to me on LinkedIn 🤝! www.linkedin.com/in/john-lance-tumala-24332128a